Table of Contents[Hide][Show]

 Southern California has been a mecca for the you and young at heart since the dawn of TV.
 The beaches of SoCal created a culture that teens still crave.

 Be the cool mom and sign up your teens for surfing lessons in Los Angeles or San Diego.
 Check out the piers and board walks, both packed with fun.
+Don’t forget Disneyland’s Star Wars attraction or take a Celebrity Homes Bus Tour!
+Or hit the water parks.

 Your teens might even decide that southern California tops their college wish list!